seanmcoleman/coderbase.io/posts/meta-programming.md

 end
 ```

+The method call to `number_to_currency` is repeated.
+If we wanted to add a `precision` parameter to all deposit properties, we would have to update six methods.
 Using metaprogramming, we can DRY our code with the following:

 ```ruby
 deposit_fields = %w(security_deposit pet_deposit earnest_deposit cleaning_deposit credit_check_deposit)